JayTee42/ow18b/README.md

 - First two bytes: Unit and decimal places

    We read the first two bytes as a little-endian `uint16_t` value.
-Its uppermost 13 bytes encode the unit of the current value, including information about AC/DC, continuity and diode test.
+Its uppermost 13 bits encode the unit of the current value, including information about AC/DC, continuity and diode test.
 Check the comments on the `ow_unit_t` enum in **ow18b.h** for the constants.
 Bit 2 (OF) indicates if the value is an overflow (1) or not (0).
 In the overflow case, bit 0 and 1 seem to be always 1, but I don't check that explicitly.
 If we don't deal with an overflow, bit 0 and 1 indicate the position of the decimal point (no point / one place behind / two places behind / three places behind).
 - Third byte: Flags

     - Bit 0: Data hold mode (DHM)